Coteh/wordle-clone/README.md

 2. Transfer to device (via AirDrop, etc.)

-1. There should be a prompt right away to install it, otherwise find it in Files app
+1. On the device, there should be a prompt right away to install it.
+Otherwise, find it in Files app.

 1. Confirm installation